News

 Rick and Morty is back—and Season 8 doesn’t hold back.
 Episode 1, "Summer of All Fears", opens with a heavy dose of emotional intensity, putting Summer in the spotlight and throwing Rick and Morty into deeply personal conflicts.

 There’s no warm-up here.
 Summer steps up with confidence and control—not because she’s been wounded, but because she’s ready to take charge.
 Whether she’s challenging Beth or outsmarting Rick’s systems, she’s clearly done being a background player.
 Morty, meanwhile, is forced into a digital death loop that gradually strips away his vulnerability.
 And Rick?
-He’s stuck in a loop of his own making, trying to rationalize the chaos he’s caused.
+He’s stuck in a loop of his own making, trying to rationalise the chaos he’s caused.

 Dan Harmon and Scott Marder hinted that this season would explore how the characters move forward now that Rick Prime is out of the picture.
 This premiere proves they meant it.
 Each family member is pushing forward in their own volatile, sometimes heartbreaking ways.